Azure-Samples/dab-entraid-auth/README.md

 ![New Registration](./_assets/03-new-registration.png)

-Name it "Data API Builder" and select the most appropriate account type for you.
-For this example we'll use "Accounts in this organization only".
+Name it "Data API builder" and select the most appropriate account type for you.
+For this example, we'll use "Accounts in this organization only".

 Click "Register" and then copy the generated "Application (client) ID".

 ![Application (client) ID](./_assets/04-application-id.png)

-into Data API builder configuration file.
-Use the `./config/dab-config-auth.json` file and change it so that the `authentication` section looks like the following (your "Application (client) ID" will be different than the one showed below and in the pictures, which is used just as an example):
+into the Data API builder configuration file.
+Use the `./config/dab-config-auth.json` file and change it so that the `authentication` section looks like the following (your "Application (client) ID" will be different from the one shown below and in the pictures, which are used just as examples):

 ```json
 "authentication": {